nanovazquez/azure-query-sample/README.md

 azure-query-sample
 ==================

-A sample of using azureQuery to display blobs in a Windows Azure storage account in a treeView
+A sample app that uses azureQuery to display blobs within a Windows Azure storage account in a TreeView.